dat3Cph/material/docs/frontend/react_2/exercises/codelab.md

 ### 4. Category Filter

 1. Add a dropdown (`select` element) above the trip list that allows users to filter trips based on their `category`.
+Get the categories from here: [https://packingapi.cphbusinessapps.dk/packinglist/](https://packingapi.cphbusinessapps.dk/packinglist/)
 2. When a category is selected, only trips belonging to that category should be displayed.

 ### 5. Trip Details View